KianAnd19/KianAnd19/README.md

 🌟 **What Drives Me:**

 I am captivated by the way software can revolutionize industries and improve lives.
-A particular project that sparked my interest was [Briefly describe a significant project], which challenged me to [describe the challenge and your learning].
+I hope to also create software that can make a difference to the world we live in.

 📚 **Academic Background:**